youngcharleslucas/Comptia/A_plus_1/A_plus_1.md

 Another EX: 172.30.6.4/16
 Network IP = 172.30.0.0
 Broadcast IP = 172.30.255.255
+* Know the difference betwee Networks and hosts.
+The higher the CIDR number the more Networks that can be assigned the IP but fewer hosts.
+The lower the CIDR the fewer networks but more Hosts in the IP.

 ### Communication with IP
 * Unicast - one to one communication